benjymous/annotations/sandman/sandman.58.md

   Cluracan was of course last seen in issue 56; his sister Nuala in issue 52.

+### Page 7

+- #### Panels 3-5

-Page 7 panels 3-5: In 47:14:4 we see (in a panel from Destiny's book, whose location in time is uncertain) a white-haired, white-clad Dream that looks somewhat like this figure.
+  In 47:14:4 we see (in a panel from Destiny's book, whose location in time is uncertain) a white-haired, white-clad Dream that looks somewhat like this figure.
 It's unclear as yet whether this is a plot point or just an echo.

 ### Page 9